vladmesh/dnd_helper/docs/tasks/bot_monsters_filters_rework.md

   - Users can add Size/Flying/Legendary and remove them.
 Filters apply instantly, list reflects selections.

 ### Iteration 3 — Polish and resilience
-- Persist discovered type options within the current session to avoid rebuilding from scratch on every render.
 - Ensure callback data stays within limits; if the types set is large, consider limiting to top-N by frequency or adding a paging submenu (out of scope unless needed).
 - Telemetry: structured logs on filter changes (field, action, sizes of result) using existing logger.